 The Hortons aren’t the only homeowners who have been discriminated against by appraisers.
 Black homeowners have been complaining of this for years.
 “Even in mixed-race and predominantly white neighborhoods, Black homeowners say, their homes consistently appraise at less than those of their neighbors, stymying their path toward building equity and further perpetuating income equality in the U.S.,” The Times reported.

 Although home appraisers are bound by the Fair Housing Act of 1968 to not discriminate based on race, religion, national origin, or gender, they still do so.
-Even the threat of losing their license or the threat of prison time has stopped discriminatory appraisals.
+Even the threat of losing their license or the threat of prison time has not stopped discriminatory appraisals.

 “My heart kind of broke,” Abena Horton said.
 “I know what the issue was.
 And I knew what we needed to do to fix it because in the Black community, it’s just common knowledge that you take your pictures down when you’re selling the house.
 But I didn’t think I had to worry about that with an appraisal.”